-For this reason, Thanksgiving is also a time for visiting the veterinary ER, where upset-stomached dogs often find themselves after a little too much indulgence.
-To help prevent this unscheduled holiday diversion, I’ve prepared a list of Thanksgiving Dos and Donts to help your pet stay happy and healthy this Thanksgiving:
+For this reason, Thanksgiving can also mean extra visits to the veterinary emergency rooms, where sick dogs often find themselves and their pet parents after a little too much indulgence.
+To help prevent this unscheduled holiday diversion here is a prepared list of Thanksgiving Dos and Donts to help your pet stay happy and healthy this Thanksgiving:

 Do: Have a plan

 Unless your pet has a sensitive stomach or a diet that cannot tolerate change, there are plenty of holiday foods that are safe for your pet, with a little modification.
 Fats are they key ingredients that can cause pancreatitis and diarrhea, so foods should be free of added butter, oil, or gravy.
 Examples include lean turkey meat, green beans, or sweet potatoes.
-I like to put aside a small portion of each when I’m preparing dinner, before I add the butter or onions are added And remember that onions are very toxic to our pets.
+It is smart to put aside a small portion of each when preparing dinner, before the butter or onions are added And remember that onions are very toxic to our pets.
 Several years ago. my Bella ate an entire onion off of the counter while my back was turned.
 Off to Animerge!
 She spent the day meds to induce vomiting – then getting charcoal to stop the vomiting It started at 8 am and she came home at 8 pm.
 Not something that you want to do on a holiday.

 If you’re going to feed your pet human food, make sure it follows the guidelines above.
 Most pets who have eaten commercial foods their whole lives really can’t tolerate a huge sudden influx of high fat.
 At best, they can ruin your afternoon with bad gas, but at worst, they can develop life threatening pancreatitis from what seems like a small bite of butter drenched cheese.

 Do: let your guests in on your plan